 - To reach even deeper, you can untwist a wire coat hanger, straighten it out and leave just a hook at the end – you can then carefully feed this into the drain to prise out any hair clumps.

-- If you want to try a unique approach, others have used their vacuum cleaner in attachment mode, on the highest setting and suctioning around the plughole to help remove hair.
+- If you want to try a unique approach, others have used their vacuum cleaner in attachment mode, on the highest setting and suctioning around the plughole to help remove hair in drains.
 Obviously we do not advise doing this when there’s recently been water in use, which can then clog the vacuum cleaner, so do proceed with caution here.

-If manual methods don’t work or aren’t as effective as you hoped, you may wish to try commercial products to dissolve the hair.
+If manual methods don’t work or aren’t as effective for getting hair out of your drains as you hoped, you may wish to try commercial products to dissolve the hair in the shower drain.

 What can dissolve hair down the drain?

 The previous section dealt with manual techniques for hair removal.
-Now we’ll look at methods of dissolving hair in drains to get rid of a blockage.
+Now we’ll look at methods of how to dissolve hair in shower drains to get rid of a blockage.

 - Straightforward drain cleaner is designed to break down congealed hair and scum.
 Simply follow the instructions on the container for easy unblocking.
 Be mindful of how much you use – overuse can affect the surrounding pipework causing unneeded damage there.

 - For a more natural approach, you could try the vinegar and baking soda trick.
 First, pour some boiling water down the drain.
 Shortly after, pour a vinegar and baking soda mix down – there are many suggested ratios for combining these two chemicals together, but generally around a third of the cup of baking soda to a cup of vinegar should do the job.
 Leave it for around 10-15 minutes before pouring boiling water down again.

 Whichever method you use, remember to thoroughly rinse water through the drain system afterwards, once the cleaning solution has had an appropriate amount of time to work.

 How can I tell if my drain is blocked by hair?